Last updated on .

 Be Prepared for a Tourist Trap

-When I first moved to Istanbul in late 2010, the café was mostly frequented by locals looking to get away from the insanity of the city.
+When I first moved to Istanbul in late 2010, the cafe was mostly frequented by locals looking to get away from the insanity of the city.
 Every time I went up, no matter the season, it was easy to get a table and sometimes it was completely empty.
 There was rarely a long wait for the cable car.
-Now that foreigners have “discovered” it, things have dramatically changed for the worst.
+Ever since foreigners have “discovered” it, things have dramatically changed for the worst.

 On a visit in November 2019, we had to wait a half hour to ride up the cable car.
 At the top, there were almost no locals to be found and every table with a decent view was full.
 I witnessed one occasion where an older couple was walking towards an empty table, and two younger women ran and sat down before the older couple had a chance.
 Service was also quite rude.
 Unfortunately, it’s become a huge tourist trap.
 The views from Pierre Loti Hill are lovely, but be prepared for disappointment.

-(Note: on my most recent visit in June 2022, the service had improved greatly.
+(Note: on my most recent visit, the service had improved greatly.
 Many waiters spoke English and were much friendlier.
-The crowds were still an issue.)
+The crowds are still an issue.)

 View from a good table at Pierre Loti Hill in Istanbul, Turkey